vinod-gw/GettingAndCleaningDataCourseProject/Codebook.md

 yTrainData is a data.frame containing 7352 observations of 1 variable, the activity
 combinedYData is a data.frame containing 10299 observations of 1 variable, the activity

+subjectID is the column name assigned to the combinedSubjectData data.frame
+activity is the column name assigned to the combinedYData data.frame
+colNamesX are the column names assigned to the combinedXData data.frame